Team-NiMO/NiMo-Perception_v2/README.md

 A method to detect cornstalks, determine their grasp points, and determine their widths for optimal insertion of a small sensor.
 This repository is an extension of [CMU_Find_Stalk](https://github.com/aaronzberger/CMU_Find_Stalk) by Aaron Berger.

 ## Installation
-First, clone the repository and pull the weights file for Mask R-CNN.
+First, clone the repository into the `src` folder of your ROS workspace and pull the weights file for Mask R-CNN.
 ```
 git clone git@github.com:Team-NiMO/NiMo-Perception_v2.git
 cd NiMo-Perception_v2